suryatejathodupunuri/new_template1.0/README.md

      ```
 7. **Enable route so that refresh isssue is not faced**

-8. For backend functionality, please refer to [EBS Translation Backend Repository](https://github.com/suryatejathodupunuri/ebs.translation.backend).
+8. For backend functionality, please refer to [EBS Transliteration Backend Repository](https://github.com/suryatejathodupunuri/ebs_transliteration_backend.git).
    **(1/final branch is live now)**
   ---